Generic Name: Histrelin Implant (Prostate Cancer) (his TREL in)

-- A higher chance of stroke or very bad and sometimes deadly heart problems have been noted with the use of drugs like this medicine (Vantas) in men.
-The chance is low, but get medical help right away if you have chest pain or pressure, a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.
+- A higher chance of stroke or severe and sometimes deadly heart problems have been noted with the use of drugs like this medicine (Vantas) in men.
+The chance is low, but get medical help right away if you have chest pain or pressure, weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on 1 side of the face, or change in eyesight.

 - Behavior and mood changes have happened with the use of drugs like this one in children.
 This includes acting aggressive, crying, depression, emotional ups and downs, restlessness, and feeling angry and irritable.
 Call your doctor right away if you have any new or worse behavior or mood changes.